JonathanElejalde/bitcoin_predictor/README.md

 ### IMPORTANT

 The app.py is an example and not a reliable way of making money.
-Thus, I recommend not to use this as a real trading strategy.
+Thus, I recommend not to use it as a real trading strategy.
 However, you can use the concepts in this file to build your own reliable strategy.